Poverty in Bangladesh

-Bangladesh is an under-developed nation.
-Despite rapid economic growth, poverty remains a major issue.
-However, poverty has declined sharply in recent history.
+Bangladesh is a developing country nation.
+Despite rapid economic growth, poverty remains a major issue, although it has declined sharply in recent history.
 Shortly after its independence, approximately 90% of the population lived under the poverty line.
-However, since economic reforms and trade liberalization of early 1990s, along with accelerated economic growth since early-2000s, Bangladesh have experienced a dramatic progress in reducing poverty.
-The remarkable progress in poverty alleviation has been recognized by international institutions.
+Economic reforms and trade liberalization of early 1990s, along with accelerated economic growth since early-2000s, have resulted in progress in reducing poverty, being recognized by international institutions.
 According to World Bank, more than 33 million Bangladeshi people have been lifted out of poverty since 2000; as measured by the percentage of people living on the equivalent of US$1.90 or less per day in 2011 purchasing price parity terms.

-Since early-2000s, rapid economic growth has fueled a remarkable increase in per-capita income.
-Bangladesh's per capita has increased almost threefold between 2010 and 2020, from under $700 to $2,068, (the highest GDP per capita in South Asia) moving Bangladesh into the ranks of middle-income economy.
-At current growth, Bangladesh is projected to enter upper-middle income status by 2041.
+Since the early-2000s, rapid economic growth has fueled a significant increase in per-capita income.
+Bangladesh's per capita has increased almost threefold between 2010 and 2020, from under $700 to $2,068 (the highest GDP per capita in South Asia) moving Bangladesh into the ranks of middle-income economy.
+At its current growth, Bangladesh is projected to enter upper-middle income status by 2041, although this rate of growth may not be sustainable.

 Based on the current rate of poverty reduction, Bangladesh is projected to eradicate extreme poverty by 2031, as outlined in its Eighth Five-Year Plan (2020–2025) and supported by reports from organizations such as the World Bank and the Asian Development Bank.
+However, poverty levels have decreased by less than half a percent in 2017 to 2019, half it's prior rate.

-Bangladesh has exhibited remarkable accomplishments in diverse spheres, encompassing poverty reduction, ensuring food security, enhancing primary education, reducing mortality ratios, expanding immunization coverage, and effectively addressing communicable diseases.
+Bangladesh has exhibited accomplishments in poverty reduction, ensuring food security, enhancing primary education, reducing mortality ratios, expanding immunization coverage, and effectively addressing communicable diseases.

 General overview of Bangladesh

-Bangladesh's economic reform started with the implementation of investment friendly economic policies, privatization of public industries, budgetary discipline, and liberalization of trade were among the key elements behind acceleration of Bangladesh's economy.
+Bangladesh's economic reform started with the implementation of investment friendly economic policies, privatization of public industries, budgetary discipline, and liberalization of trade.
 Since then, Bangladesh has been among the fastest growing economies in the world, exceeding 6 percent growth annually between 2004 and 2015.
 The GDP growth further accelerated exceeding 7 percent mark since then, and is projected to gradually exceed 10 percent growth until 2020.

 Among Bangladesh's many economic and social achievements, dramatic reduction in poverty in often considered a phenomenon among international organizations such as IMF and The World Bank.
 Between 1972 and 2018, Bangladesh's population living on less than $1.90/day is estimated to have fallen from 90% to 9%.
 Between 2008 and 2018, The per capita income in the country increased 149%.

-As of 2020, female labor force participation rate stands at 50%, while net female school enrollment rate stands at a staggering 98%.
+As of 2020, female labour force participation rate stands at 50%, while net female school enrollment rate stands at a staggering 98%.
 World Economic Forum ranks Bangladesh as the most gender-equal nation in South Asia (ranked 47th, followed by Maldives 106th; India 108th).